British European Airways Flight 411: Final flight

 Flight 411 took off from Amsterdam Schiphol International Airport.
 On board were 15 passengers and five crew members.
 At approximately 1.40pm GMT, 90 minutes after departure, flight 411 was cleared for approach into Manchester Airport.
 In low cloud and following a ground controlled approach the flight crew lowered the landing gear and turned into their final approach under visual control.
 One mile short of the runway eyewitnesses saw the aircraft turn into a shallow right descending turn with a steep bank angle.
 At 1.46pm the Viscount's right wing hit the ground and the rest of the plane broke up bursting into flames.
 It crashed into a house 85 yards beyond the impact point at the junction of Shadowmoss Road and Ringway in Wythenshawe.
 All 20 passengers and crew on the aircraft died in the crash and two occupants of the house also died.

 A surviving occupant of the house that was destroyed was a former airport fireman at Ringway Airport, Wally Wilding.
 In the year before the crash, Wilding had launched a petition expressing concerns about the dangers of low-flying aircraft in the area.
 His wife and infant son both lost their lives in the crash.

 Emergency service response

 Fire, police and ambulance services arrived at the site within minutes of the crash.
-The fire was put out rapidly but by this time all the casualties had already died.
+The fire was put out rapidly but by this time all the casualties had already happened.